Gravitational waves from primordial scalar and tensor perturbations: Abstract

 \section{Abstract}

 We investigate the second order gravitational waves induced by the primordial scalar and tensor perturbations during radiation-dominated era.
 The explicit expressions of the power spectra of the second order GWs are presented.
-We calculate the energy density spectra of the second order GWs for a monochromatic primordial power spectra.
-For large $k$ $\left( k>k_* \right)$, the effects of the primordial tensor perturbation with tensor-to-scalar ratio $r=A_{h}/A_{\zeta}=0.2$ lead to an around $50\% $ increase of the signal-to-noise ratio (SNR) for LISA observations.
+We calculate the energy density spectra of the second order GWs for the monochromatic primordial power spectra $\mathcal{P}_{\zeta}=A_{\zeta}k_*\delta\left( k-k_* \right)$ and $ \mathcal{P}_{h}=A_{h}k_*\delta\left( k-k_* \right)$.
+For large $k$ $\left( k>k_* \right)$, the primordial tensor perturbation will affect the total power spectrum of second order GWs significantly.
+For $f_*=1.3\times 10^{-3}$ and $A_{\zeta}=0.02$, the effects of the primordial tensor perturbation will lead to an around $100\%$ increase of the signal-to-noise ratio (SNR) for LISA observations if the tensor-to-scalar ratio $r=A_h/A_{\zeta}>0.4$.